mrryf/bachelor-thesis/README.md

 ![Python](https://img.shields.io/badge/python-3.x-blue.svg)
 ![LaTeX](https://img.shields.io/badge/latex-TeX%20Live-green.svg)

-This repository contains the LaTeX source code and associated resources for the Bachelor Thesis on **"Trust in Artificial Intelligence"** (Vertrauen in Künstliche Intelligenz).
-The thesis investigates the impact of accuracy framing on user trust in AI systems using the AI-TAM model.
+This repository contains the complete research project for the Bachelor Thesis on **"Trust in Artificial Intelligence"** (Vertrauen in Künstliche Intelligenz), investigating the impact of accuracy framing on user trust in AI systems using the AI-TAM model.
+It includes LaTeX source code, automated build tooling, comprehensive testing infrastructure, and a SvelteKit web presentation.

 ## Table of Contents
 - [Quick Start](#quick-start)